 - Cash Surrender Value Life Insurance – I am not a “buy term and invest the difference” kind of guy.
 Mainly because no one actually invests the difference!
 I have been building my Cash Surrender Value for a number of years, but I never captured it on these statements until 2019.

 - Rental Property – I am very excited to add this line item!
 I have been talking about getting into real estate for years, so it is finally nice to be in it.
-I will be keeping detailed records since this I have two partners that deserve it.
-I haven’t completely figured out the logistics, but I am not all that worried.
 For my net worth statement I am going to keep this as a net number eliminating the debt from my balance sheet.